ColinMenuchi/pocket-presidents/README.md

 # Pocket Presidents

-This is a program I initially designed as a final project for UVM's CS1210 course.
+This is a program I initially designed as a personal project to enter in UVM's annual CS Fair.
 Now, it is a game that I sometimes work on in my freetime.

 Pocket Presidents is a hilarious take on the popular website Pokemon Showdown.